-We invite you to participate in Acton-Boxborough United Way's first 21-Day Equity Challenge June 10-30!
+We invite you to participate in Acton-Boxborough United Way's first 21-Day Equity Challenge this fall!

 The 21-Day Equity Challenge was originally developed in 2014 by speaker and educator Dr. Eddie Moore Jr., who created the concept as a way for participants to build habits of seeing and addressing racial inequity.
 In 2015, Food Solutions New England adapted the challenge as an annual way for their supporters to learn about racism in relation to the work the organization does.
 Since then, many companies and organizations have adapted their model to highlight inequities and injustices in communities across the country.

 Drawing on content pioneered by United Way chapters like United Way of Washtenaw County and United Way of Des Moines, a small team from A-B United Way's IDEA (Inclusion, Diversity, Equity, Anti-Racism) Team developed a 21-Day Equity Challenge specific to Acton and Boxborough.

 When harm happens in our community, we recognize that it is critical to stand up.

 In January 2021, A-B United Way printed over 2,000 face masks emblazed with the message "No Place for Hate" and distributed for free to the community.

 In the fall of 2020, A-B United Way Board and Staff participated in 3 internal workshops on DEI and Racial Justice, including 2 led by external consultant Promoting Good LLC, thanks to funding from the Sudbury Foundation.

 Additionally, as part of our strategic planning process, in January 2021 we devoted a workshop to building DEI and Racial Justice into each element of our strategic roadmap.